 Sometimes the simplest things are the prettiest.
-These simple beaded bangles are absolutely beautiful – elegant, charming, classic.
+Learn how to make beaded bangles that are absolutely beautiful – elegant, charming, classic.
 They are also ridiculously easy to make, incorporating the most basic jewelry making skills which I will teach you here.
-If earrings are more your thing, check out this DIY beaded earrings tutorial.
-Scroll on to learn how to make simple beaded bangles!
+This post contains affiliate links.
+This post was originally published February 2016.

 I used a clasp because I have, well… a big hand.
 A big hand and a small wrist, which don’t match well with bangles.
 So I put on a clasp that’s somewhat subtle.
-It does break up the whole clean-ness of a single tone of same-size, same-shape beads, but it doesn’t show much and it DOES make it much easier to wear.
+It does break up the whole clean-ness of it, but it doesn’t show much and it DOES make it much easier to wear.

 What you need to make simple beaded bangles:

 - Wire – thicker is better.
 Try for 18 gauge, but if that won’t work, use 20 gauge.
 A thicker wire (lower number) will hold the bangle shape better, but it needs to fit through your bead.
 Choose a wire color that works with your beads (copper, silver…)

 - Small beads – Across the bracelets I made I used: